 When tilling using a pickaxe, remember that the head has two sides, so you need to swing with a slightly sideways motion to keep the other side of the tool away from your back.
 Luckily, tilling with a mattock is also an excellent upper-body workout.

-At the moment, research is leaning towards minimalist tilling for maximum soil health.
+At the moment, Trusted SourceOVERTURNING THE TRUTH ON CONSERVATION TILLAGE - Soil Science Society of America The study by Daigh and his team suggests that adapting conservation tillage practices will not cause yield losses.
+In fact, conservation tillage practices will lower on-farm costs while preserving long-term productivity. www.soils.org for maximum soil health.
 Many gardeners are warming up to the various no-till methods of gardening, and one of the best is the Ruth Stout method.

 The problem with constant tilling is that after tilling, the loose soil tends to aggregate, dry up, and harden again.
 It also disrupts the living organisms in the soil, eventually leading to dead and dry soil.

 The life of the soil is its biomass, which is why Ruth had such success with her method.